PlayStation 5 price: How does Sony choose what to charge?

 The decoy effect vs. pushing consumers toward digital

 But pricing the PS5 against itself comes down to what is most important to Sony right now.
-Does Sony want to funnel PlayStation fans into digital ownership or is it more concerned about taking a loss on hardware sales.
+Does Sony want to funnel PlayStation fans into digital ownership or is it more concerned about taking a loss on hardware sales?

 Sony may want people to buy PS5: Digital Edition because it gets a higher profit margin from downloads versus physical media.
 That could serve the company well in the long run.